tralivali1234/windbg-cheat-sheet/README.md

 - !do <object_address> - Dump a managed object
 - !dso - Dump the objects on the stack
 - ~ -> list threads in user mode debugger
+- !dumpmodule -mt <module> - List method tables in a module